yuhsuan1203/TSC/writeup_template.md

 | Dangerous curve to the right	      	| No entry					 					|
 | Pedestrians							| General caution      							|

 The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
 However, the accuracy on the test set is nearly 92%.
-In the second, third, and fifth image, the traffic signs are covered with the digital watermark.
-Maybe it is the reason that why the model did poorly on the new test images.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 8th cell of the Ipython notebook.

-For all the image, the model is sure that all the predictions it makes are sure that this is a yield sign (probability of 1.0), and the image does contain a yield sign.
+For the first image, the model is sure that this is a yield sign (probability of 1.000000), and the image does contain a yield sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        				|
 |:---------------------:|:-----------------------------------------:|